 Mulraney crossed in from the left on one of Orlando’s rare forays into the final third in the 55th minute but hit his pass deep into the six, where it was easily caught by Coronel.
 After a poor shot from distance by Amaya, Moutinho got forward and sent the ball into the area but nobody made a near-post run and Coronel again collected.

 Luquinhas fired over the bar in the 66th minute off a long throw-in.
 He was freed up for the shot when Carlos mistimed his jump and missed his attempt to clear with a header.
 Araujo did well to read a cutback pass in the 77th minute and chest it away for the clearance but the Red Bulls kept coming.

 Cameron Harper sent a shot/cross just over Gallese’s bar in the 83rd minute.
-Moments later, Orlando did nothing with a corner kick and Luquinhas got down the right side of the box, sending a shot into the outside netting from a severe angle.
+Moments later, Orlando did nothing with a corner kick and Luquinhas got down the right side of the box in transition, sending a shot into the outside netting from a severe angle.

 That was the last decent look for either side and even though Vazquez allowed yet another attack nearly a minute after his already generous five minutes of stoppage time, the final whistle eventually blew on a much-needed Orlando victory.

 Orlando finished the match with more possession (55.1%-44.9%) and passing accuracy (73.4%-69.3%), with each team winning four corner kicks.
 New York badly out-shot Orlando (15-2), with each getting one on target, but the Lions prevented the Red Bulls from getting into good scoring positions throughout the match and the hosts were forced to take most of their shots either from outside the area or from wide areas.

 “Sometimes the game’s like that,” Mulraney said about the lack of chances created in the second half.
 “Sometimes you score five goals like you did last time.
 Sometimes you just have to grind out the three points and we did that tonight.”